164th Radio Technical Brigade

 The 164th Radio Technical Brigade "Slobidska" is a Brigade of the Ukrainian Air Force concerned with radar operations in Kharkiv Sumy, Poltava, Dnipropetrovsk, Donetsk, Luhansk and Zaporizhzhia Oblast, an area of about 200 thousand square kilometers and a population of eighteen million.
 It is subordinated to the Air Command East.
 It is headquartered in Kharkiv.

 History

+In 1944 the 44th Separate VNOS Battalion served successively under the Kharkiv Divisional Air Defence District, the Kharkiv Corps Air Defence District, and the 6th Air Defence Corps.
+During the closing months of the war it served under the 87th Air Defence Division and the 11th and 10th Air Defence Corps.
+In April and May 1945 the latter was assigned to protect the 1st Ukrainian Front.

+The 79th Radio-Technical Regiment was formed at Kharkiv on August 13, 1957 from the 44th Independent VNOS Battalion.
+On May 23, 1988 it was combined with the 50th Radio-Technical Regiment and redesignated the 164th Radio-Technical Brigade.

 In 1992, following the dissolution of the Soviet Union, the 164th Radio Technical Brigade of the Soviet Army swore allegiance to Ukraine becoming a part of its armed forces.
 On 21 February 2008, the brigade received the Combat Flag.

 In 2012, 15 radar units of the brigade and about 500 servicemen of the brigade ensured the security of Euro 2012 by providing radar coverage for air defense purposes.

 On 22 March 2012, a unit of the brigade was attacked by armed attackers killing a soldier of the brigade (Berezyuk Volodymyr Volodymyrovych), the brigade's personnel launched a counterattack against the attackers killing one and capturing another who was later sentenced to life in prison.